 - Psychologists from the extension Department of Human Development and Family Studies from Iowa State University recommend to “distract, remove, ignore, and hold”.

 - Try to understand the reason behind the meltdown: when, what, where, who…

-- Let your daughter assert her selfhood when it doesn’t compromise anyone’s safety or health.
+- Let your child assert their selfhood when it doesn’t compromise anyone’s safety or health.

 - Hold your ground but stay calm and reassuring.
-Create a safe space where your child can explore relationships and emotions while resting assured you still love her.
+Create a safe space where your child can explore relationships and emotions while resting assured you still love them.

-- When she has calmed down, tell the story of what happened during the tantrum.
-Emphasize on the emotion that arose and why, and remind her of the fact that you stayed there.
-When she’s ready, give her a big hug and ask her if she feels better.
+- When they have calmed down, tell the story of what happened during the tantrum.
+Emphasize the emotion that arose and why, and remind them of the fact that you stayed there.
+When they’re ready, give them a big hug and ask them if they feel better.